-When I was a new mom, I read a book called Creative Family Times, and the authors encouraged me to get in the habit of carrying on conversations with my children about God as often as possible.
+When I was a new mom, I read a book called Creative Family Times by The authors encouraged me to get in the habit of carrying on conversations with my children about God as often as possible.
 They suggested that a tree could remind me to discuss Zaccheus, a lake could remind me to talk about how Yeshua walked on the water, and a visit to the zoo could remind me to talk about Noah and the ark.

 Over the next few weeks, I’ll give you some ideas to get the conversations started.
 I’ll just list verses straight from the Bible, then I’ll share beneath how we implement some of the ideas in our home.